duolu/fmkit/README.md

 ## License

-The code of this project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+The code of this project is released under the MIT License (see the [LICENSE.md](LICENSE.md) file for details).

+The "word-210" dataset is released under the [CC-BY 4.0 License](https://creativecommons.org/licenses/by/4.0/).

+Other datasets including in-air-handwriting of user ID and passcode are released under the [FMKit License](https://docs.google.com/document/d/1AHX3lj1mjm4ZZEZTHNdm3xDmJAAWi7P6bIdLlBNZ8PA/edit?usp=sharing).

 ## Acknowledgments